 To those conditioned to seeing the world through patriarchal eyes, everything is framed by its opposite.
 The opposite of patriarchy therefore seems, quite logically, to be a matriarchy.

-The current firestorm is extremely necessary and no doubt the allegations will snowball for a while.
+The compound effect of all these scandals can only be an overdue shift to more power for women.
 Charles Moore prays that women will share power with men, something that men have traditionally been loath to reciprocate.
 I believe his prayer will be granted.
 We won’t see khaki-clad female vigilantes with AK47s taking out men who don’t measure up.
 That’s a patriarchal way of dealing with problems.